 If you do not keep the Sabbath, and can find a way to justify following a church that puts itself between men and God, then you should continue ignoring the Sabbath.
 With absolutely no evidence for removing the command to keep the Sabbath and every Biblical evidence pointing to the fact that it is still important to God and Jesus, I choose to remain obedient while depending on Jesus to provide my salvation.
 After all, isn't that what we are commanded to do?

-Worshiping on Sunday is not a violation of any Commandment, Law or decree of either God or Jesus.
+Worshipping on Sunday is not a violation of any Commandment, Law or decree of either God or Jesus.
 Not keeping the Sabbath (notice I did not say "a" Sabbath) is a direct violation of one of the only two Commandments that were given by God Himself, both orally and in stone, where He said to "Do this!" instead of "Do not do this!", and never changed.
-If you can find a reference in His Word to indicate that He intended otherwise, please let me know.
+If you can find a reference in His Word to indicate the He intended otherwise, please let me know.
 Hint: It ain't in there.
 Otherwise, research your stand and evaluate where it leads if you follow the thought to its logical conclusion.
 If it does not lead to the accomplishment of the will of God in your life, you may want to reconsider the stand.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.